Winston Tabb

 Winston Tabb was the Sheridan Dean of University Libraries and Museums at the Johns Hopkins University in Baltimore, Maryland from September 2002 to January 2023.

-Born in 1942 in Stillwater, Oklahoma, Tabb received his B.A. from Oklahoma Baptist University and earned an M.A. from Harvard University as a Woodrow Wilson Fellow.
+Tabb received his B.A. from Oklahoma Baptist University and earned an M.A. from Harvard University as a Woodrow Wilson Fellow.
 After returning from Thailand as an instructor of English for the U.S. Army, Tabb received his degree in library science in 1972 from Simmons College.
 Upon his graduation from Simmons, he was recruited to join the professional staff of the Library of Congress.

 During his tenure at the Library of Congress Tabb served in a variety of roles.
 These include Assistant Chief of the General Reading Rooms Division; Chief of the Information & Reference Division, US COpyright Office; Chief of the Loan Division; and Acting Director of Research Services.
 He served as Acting Deputy Librarian of Congress, 1989-1992, and in 1992, was appointed as Associate Librarian of Congress for Library Services, where he managed 53 of the library's divisions and offices.

 In September 2002, Tabb became Sheridan Dean of University Libraries and director of the Sheridan Libraries at the Johns Hopkins University.
 In July 2006, Tabb was appointed for a two-year term as Vice Provost for the Arts at JHU.
 He also served in other various offices: Director, the Sheridan Libraries, and Dean of University Museums, overseeing activities at both the Evergreen House & Library and Homewood House.
 On January 3, 2023, Tabb was succeeded by Elisabeth Long as the Sheridan dean.

 In 1985 he was honored with the Melvil Dewey Medal by the American Library Association and in 2007 received the Association's Joseph W. Lippincott Award.
 He also received the L. Roy Patterson Award for contributions to copyright; and the OCLC /Forest Press Award for distinguished service to international librarianship.